Helter Skelter (song): Background and inspiration

-In British English, a helter skelter is a fairground attraction consisting of a tall spiral slide winding around a tower; however, the phrase can also mean chaos and disorder.
+In British English, a helter skelter is a fairground attraction consisting of a tall spiral slide winding around a tower.
 McCartney said that he was "using the symbol of a helter skelter as a ride from the top to the bottom; the rise and fall of the Roman Empire – and this was the fall, the demise."
 He later said that the song was a response to critics who accused him of writing only sentimental ballads and being "the soppy one" of the band.
 Although the song is credited to the Lennon–McCartney partnership, it was written by McCartney alone.
 John Lennon acknowledged in a 1980 interview: "That's Paul completely."

 Composition

 The song is in the key of E major and in a 4/4 time signature.
 On the recording issued on The Beatles, its structure comprises two combinations of verse and chorus, followed by an instrumental passage and a third verse–chorus combination.
 This is followed by a prolonged ending during which the performance stops, picks up again, fades out, fades back in, and then fades out one final time amidst a cacophony of sounds.
 The stereo mix features one more section that fades in and concludes the song.

 The only chords used in the song are E, E^{7}, G and A, with the first of these being played throughout the extended ending.
 Musicologist Walter Everett comments on the musical form: "There is no dominant and little tonal function; organized noise is the brief."
 The lyrics initially follow the title's fairground theme, from the opening line "When I get to the bottom I go back to the top of the slide".
 McCartney completes the first half-verse with a hollered "and then I see you again!"
 The lyrics then become more suggestive and provocative, with the singer asking, "But do you, don't you, want me to love you?"
 In author Jonathan Gould's description, "The song turns the colloquialism for a fairground ride into a metaphor for the sort of frenzied, operatic sex that adolescent boys of all ages like to fantasize about."